E-commerce

 What is the difference between cart abandonment and checkout abandonment?

-Cart abandonment occurs before or around the transition to checkout.
-Checkout abandonment refers more specifically to the finalization and payment phase.
+Cart abandonment happens before or around the transition to checkout.
+Checkout abandonment refers more specifically to the finalization and payment stage.

-What is the most important lever to reduce abandonment?
+What is the most important lever for reducing abandonment?

-Cost transparency and journey simplification are often at the top, along with mobile, trust, and suitable payment methods.
+Transparency around costs and simplifying the journey often come first, along with mobile, trust, and suitable payment methods.

 Are follow-up emails enough?

-No. They help recover some carts, but they do not replace optimization of the site, cart, and checkout.
+No. They help recover part of the carts, but they do not replace optimization of the site, cart, and checkout.

 April 8, 2026